Allied Critical Metals Inc.: Allied Critical Metals Further Highlights Rapid Payback, Capital Efficiency and Infrastructure from Borralha PEA

 Capital Efficiency

-The relatively modest initial capital requirement reflects several favourable project characteristics, including:
+The relatively modest initial capital requirement reflects several favourable project characteristics, including but not limited to:

 - compact underground mining footprint